Climate change and property sales: what conveyancers and legacy officers need to know

 Properties and insurance

 As severe weather events occur more often, obtaining appropriate insurance on a property may become more complicated.
 In the administration of an estate where a charity beneficiary is involved, this could not only create a delay in encashing the assets of an estate.
 As a legacy officer, you should therefore ensure that personal representatives always have appropriate insurance in place and that this allows for all relevant risks.
-You may wish to consider consulting experienced surveyors who specialise climate risk for properties so that you can gain a better picture what sale value can realistically be achieved.
+You may wish to consider consulting experienced surveyors who specialise climate risk for properties so that you can gain a better picture of the sale value that can realistically be achieved.

 Severe weather events and climate searches

 Solicitors may also offer buyers climate specific searches such as physical risk searches.
-These types of searches are still in their early stages of development and their impact on sales will only become clear over time.
+These types of searches are still in their early stages of development and their impact on sales will become clear over time.

 So what is the impact on sales?